• Skip to primary navigation

 Expert Tips

-• Brine the meat 4 to 24 hours for the best flavor.
+• Brine the meat for 4-24 hours for the best flavor.

 • If the chicken is sticking to the grill pan, let it cook a bit longer before flipping over.

 • Adjust the dressing to taste.
-Add more honey, soy, or rice vinegar to satisfy your taste buds.
+Add more honey, soy, or rice vinegar as desired.

 • To have the maximum crunch, add the nuts and wantons just before serving.